Jamal Branch: Los Angeles D-Fenders (2015–2016)

 After going undrafted in the 2015 NBA draft, Branch signed with Iskra Svit of the Slovak Extraliga on August 29, 2015, but left before playing for them.
 On October 31, Branch was selected by the Los Angeles D-Fenders with the 41st overall pick in the 2015 NBA Development League Draft.
 However, he was waived by the D-Fenders on January 6, 2016.
 In 10 games with the D-Fenders, he averaged 1.1 points in 6.4 minutes per game.
 On April 7, 2016, Branch was re-signed by the D-Fenders for the D-League playoffs.

 Reno Bighorns (2016–2017)

 On October 30, 2016, Branch was acquired by the Reno Bighorns in a draft-day trade with the D-Fenders.
 On February 28, 2017, Branch was waived by the Bighorns.

 The Basketball Tournament

 Jamal Branch played for Team Johnnies in the 2018 edition of The Basketball Tournament.
 He scored 24 points and had 4 rebounds and 2 steals in the team's first-round loss to the Golden Eagles.

 Personal life

 The son of Schamauda Thompson and Jerome Branch, he has two sisters, Karissa Couty and Jayda Branch, and two brothers, William Mason and Justin Branch.
 He also is the cousin of Alec Burks of the Utah Jazz and Marcus Denmon of Gaziantep Basketbol.
 Branch majored in sports management.
+He now resides in the DFW metroplex with his wife.